 In cases where an heir has passed away (or rejects an inheritance), their share will be distributed equally between any children they have.
 If there is a surviving spouse/partner and children, Dutch inheritance law under statutory provision states that the estate passes to the spouse/partner.

-However the children retain a monetary claim on the estate equivalent to their share; which they can cash in in the event of the death, remarriage, or bankruptcy of the spouse/partner.
-Rules of community of property apply in the Netherlands.
+However, the children retain a monetary claim on the estate equivalent to their share; which they can cash in in the event of the death, remarriage, or bankruptcy of the spouse/partner.
+Rules of the community of property apply in the Netherlands.
 This means that, unless the married couple made a matrimonial agreement to the contrary, they jointly own all assets.
 In the event of death, the surviving spouse/partner automatically retains their half, and the other half becomes the deceased’s estate.

 Dutch inheritance law includes provisions for forced heirship, which places some restrictions on how an estate is distributed.
 Under forced heirship, the children of the deceased are entitled to claim 50% of what they would have received under intestacy rules if they are disinherited.
 Spouses and registered partners who are disinherited can also claim lifetime use (usufruct) of the family home or other estate assets.

 If your partner (or ex-partner) died and you were financially dependent on her/him, you may be entitled to the Anw benefit; Algemene Nabestaandenwet – “survivor’s benefit”.
 However, if you are the surviving partner and you have not yet reached the AOW pension age, look after a child under 18, or you are more than 45% incapacitated for work, you can qualify for an Anw survivor’s benefit.